endfront/LayJS/doc/progress.markdown

   - < state >.bottom/right/centerX/centerY
   - filter.end()
   - todoMVC routing
-  - LAID.color() warning
+  - LAY.color() warning
     so that it doesn't get recalculated a million times
   - "url" hashchange "$url" ??
   - add all remaining filter/fold takes
   - function to get all partLevelS from many?
-  - do you need to clone rows and filter in Take.js? and also in LAID.Many.prototype.queryRows/Filter?
+  - do you need to clone rows and filter in Take.js? and also in LAY.Many.prototype.queryRows/Filter?
   - lazyProp2defaultValue has originX and perspectiveOriginX as 0.5?
   - ONLY 1 NODE to count the goddamn text dimesions is the DREAM COME TRUE
   - grid formation